tracetronic/ecu.test-diff/docs/DeveloperGuide.md

 web-ext build
 ```

-This tooling also provide a help in the ['signing' process](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) which is required for the use of add-ons without debug-mode in firefox.
+This tooling also provides a help in the ['signing process](https://extensionworkshop.com/documentation/develop/extensions-and-the-add-on-id/) which is required for the use of add-ons without debug-mode in firefox.

 ## Testing / Linting / Code formatting

-For these purposes there are three additional scripts which execute the local tests, start the linter in the source code and do some code formatting:
+For these purposes, there are three additional scripts that execute the local tests, start the linter in the source code and do some code formatting:

 ### Prettier